(Disclosure: Some of the links below may be affiliate links)

 Rating: 10 out of 10

 Reclaim your attention and live a better life!

 by Mr. The Poor Swiss, October 20, 2019

-An excellent book about setting you free from the attention-grabbing social media companies and your phone.
-You need to reclaim your attention and focsus your time towards high-quality leisures.
-The author makes really good poitns about a very important and very timely problem.
+Digital Minimalism is an excellent book about setting you free from the attention-grabbing social media companies and your phone.
+You need to reclaim your attention and focus your time on high-quality leisures.
+The author makes excellent points about a fundamental and very timely problem.